Court Rules

 • Standing orders are locked in PDFs without searchable structure

 This wastes time that could be spent on substantive work.
-And it creates risk.
-A missed rule can mean a rejected filing, a blown deadline, or worse.
+And it creates risk: a missed rule can mean a rejected filing, and a missed enforcement trend can mean inadequate compliance.

 What we built